U.S. Taxes for Americans in Brazil – What Expats Need to Know

 Expat Living In Brazil

-When it comes to expat living in Brazil, the first things that come to mind are Carnival, the Copacabana, the country’s rainforests and its pleasant climate.
-The friendly attitude of Brazilians and the cultural diversity of South America’s only Portuguese speaking country make Brazil very attractive to expats, albeit crime is a concern given the level of poverty and drug use.
-Most expats live in Rio de Janeiro, Brasilia or Macae due to more expansive employment options and infrastructure available in these larger cities.
+When it comes to expat living in Brazil, the first things that come to mind are Carnival, the Copacabana, the country’s rainforests, and its pleasant climate.
+The friendly attitude of Brazilians and the cultural diversity of South America’s only Portuguese-speaking country make Brazil very attractive to expats, albeit crime remains a concern given levels of poverty and drug-related issues.
+Most expats live in Rio de Janeiro, São Paulo, or Brasília due to more expansive employment options and better infrastructure available in these larger cities.

 Below is a list of our top 10 most attractive Brazilian cities for foreigners to reside in (in no particular order):